Anushka197/timecell-intern-anushka-prajapati/README.md

 ## Learnings

 Running LLMs locally demands too much memory.
 A 7B model with embeddings and a vector store quickly exceeds laptop capacity.
-API-based inference is more practical, and every call costs something, so you write better prompts out of necessity.
+API-based inference is more practical, and every call costs something, so I learnt to  write better prompts out of necessity.

 RAG quality depends entirely on chunking strategy.
 Naive text splitting breaks financial tables mid-row, making retrieved context useless.
 A two-pass approach — Markdown structure first, then sentence splitting — preserves tables and significantly improves accuracy, which would be my next task to complete.